-Where a student is placed in an alternative provision provider, Curriculum Assistant Head will continue to be responsible for the safeguarding of that child.
-Appropriate checks will be undertaken to ensure the provider meets the needs of the student, including written confirmation that appropriate safeguarding checks have been carried out on individuals working at the establishment.
+Where a student is placed in an alternative provision provider, the Assistant Head responsible for Inclusion will continue to be responsible for the safeguarding of that child.
+Appropriate checks will be undertaken and assurance gained to ensure the provider meets the needs of the student, including written confirmation that appropriate safeguarding checks have been carried out on individuals working at the establishment.

-Where the work experience placements are organized, The Careers Coordinator will follow the advice and guidance as identified in Part three of KCSIE 2022.
+Where the work experience placements are organised, The Careers Lead will follow the advice and guidance as identified in Part three of KCSIE 2024.

-See Sections 21 and 22 for further guidance on contractors, visitors etc.
+See Sections 21 and 22 for further guidance on contractors, visitors etc (KCSiE 2024 p66).